koki10190/beezle/README.md

-# Vaults / Bub
+# Beezle

-### Vaults / Bub is a social media platform inspired by twitter and nexify
+### Beezle is a social media platform inspired by twitter and nexify

 ## How to install and run Vaults?